Question mark icon with text, Bull market

 What is a bull investor?

 Now that you’re familiar with the characteristics of a bull market, you probably have an idea of what makes someone a bullish investor or practice bullish trading behaviors.
-Bulls believe that stock prices will rise, whether it’s a specific security, an industry, or the market as a whole.
+Bulls believe that stock prices will rise, whether it’s a specific security, industry or the market as a whole.

 With this optimistic outlook, bulls buy stocks with the intention of selling them later at a higher price.

 Opposite of bulls, bearish investors believe prices will decrease and will use strategies like short selling to profit off declines in their investments.
-Most investors will show behaviors of both bulls and bears at times, depending on things like the market or economic conditions or based on the performance of a particular asset.
+Most investors will show bullish and bearish behaviors at times, depending on things like the market or economic conditions or based on the performance of a particular asset.

 When looking at market trends and the cycles of bull and bear markets, it’s important to remember that the market can and will change on a daily basis.
-So, whether it’s a current bull market or a bear on the horizon, it’s often helpful to think long-term and keep the big picture in mind.
+It’s nearly impossible to predict when a bull will turn into a bear and vice versa.
+So, whether it’s a current bull market or a bear that seems to be looming on the horizon, it’s often helpful to think long-term, keep the big picture in mind and stick to an investment strategy that aligns with your goals.